DigitalOcean

 Manage DNS With A Different Domain Provider

-If you have registered your domain or subdomain with another domain provider, add an A record there with one of the IP addresses from one of the cluster droplets in the DNS.
+record there with one of the IP addresses from one of the cluster droplets in the DNS.

-To find the correct IP address to set in the DNS A record, click Droplets in the left main menu.
+in the left main menu.
 A list of all your droplets will be displayed.
-Take one of the IPs of perhaps two or more droplets in your cluster from the list and enter it into the A record.
+Take one of the IPs of perhaps two or more droplets in your cluster from the list and enter it into the A

 Manage DNS With DigitalOcean